-The Value list includes all symbols which are visible in the current target (variables, enum values, etc.) whose type matches the data type of the parameter.
+The Value list includes all visible symbols in the current target (variables, Enum values, etc.) whose type matches the data type of the parameter.
 Implicit data type conversion is taken into consideration here.
-You can select a symbol from the list or type one in yourself.
+You can select a symbol from the list or enter one yourself.